NitorCreations/nitor-deploy-tools/docs/template-processing.md

 For `ndt deploy-stack`, `ndt deploy-serverless`, `ndt yaml-to-json` and `ndt yaml-to-yaml` there is a template pre-processing step that is fairly important.
 The pre-processing implements some client side functionality that greatly improves the usability and modularisation of stacks and serverless projects.
-The flow of the prosessing is roughly as follows:
+The flow of the processing is roughly as follows:

 * Resolve ndt parameters from `infra*.properties` files along the path to the template
 * Expand and resolve the parameter section for the template to get all the parameters actually in use in the template
 * Expand the rest of the template verifying all parameter references
-* All values that use a dynamic parameter notation will be filled in as the template is pre-procesed.
+* All values that use a dynamic parameter notation will be filled in as the template is pre-processed.
     * There are three types of dynamic parameter notation: `((parameter))`, `$parameter` and `${parameter}`
     * Parameter replacement will not go into CloudFormation function objects (things starting `Fn::`) to avoid replacing runtime parameters in included scripts.
-The double paranthesis `((parameter))` notation is the exception to this.
+The double parenthesis `((parameter))` notation is the exception to this.
 Parameters in that notation will be replaced at any level of the template including inside functions.
 * `Ref: parameter` references will be posted to CloudFormation as-is